Nature

 Takigahara

-A once sleepy hamlet, now transformed by nature-lovers from all over the country and beyond into a vibrant community of farmers, musicians and artisans.
+A once sleepy hamlet, now transformed by nature-lovers from all over Japan and beyond into a vibrant community of farmers, musicians and artisans.

 Map

-Join in the daily farming routines at Takigahara Farm, run by young residents once hailing from the big cities, or savor the creative dishes spun from their produce at Takigahara Cafe: including galettes made from their own homemade soba buckwheat flour topped with freshly-harvested vegetables.
+Join in the daily farming routines at Takigahara Farm, run by young residents once hailing from the big cities, or savor the creative dishes spun from their fresh harvests at Takigahara Cafe: including galettes made from their homemade soba flour, topped with their home-grown vegetables.
 The perfect place to recharge after a leisurely hike up the 478m-tall Mt.
 Kurakake, or around the Kurakake Dragonfly Sanctuary, both just a stone’s throw away!

-For the full farmstay experience, bunk at Takigahara Craft & Stay hostel, where you can mingle with resident artisans.
+For the full farmstay experience, bunk at Takigahara Craft & Stay hostel, where you can mingle with resident artisans or even receive their tutelage in a crafts workshop.
 Or Takigahara House, a modern and cosy inn you can enjoy all to yourself with family and friends.
-If you are lucky, you might even get to join in some of their art and gourmet events!
+Check out their Instagram page for updates on regular farmer’s markets, community meals and art festivals! @takigaharafarm

 Related Pages: